LIT-Protocol/js-sdk/packages/automation/README.md

 A state machine consists of states, and transitions between those states which are triggered based on a collection of Listeners.

-### States
+### Actions

-States represent different phases of your automation.
-Each state can:
+Actions are the different tasks the state machine will do.
+Each action can:

 - Execute code when entered and/or exited
 - Configure PKPs and Capacity Credits for the machine
 - Run Lit Actions
 - Send blockchain transactions
 - Run custom code

+### States

+States represent different states the machine will stand and move between.
+Each state can have a combination of Actions to perform when entering or exiting itself.

 ### Transitions